Community care for vulnerable newcomers by culturally safe healthcare professionals.

 • to address social determinants of health

-• to design multidisciplinary care plans that are easily navigated
+• to design multi-disciplinary care plans that are easily navigated

 • to align with BC GPSC’s Patient Medical Home (PMH) and Community Health Centre (CHC) models

-To Our Community
+To our Community

 • to identify care gaps and strengthen community services